 About Harry Rich

-Panel, governor of the Glasgow School of Art and a mentor in the Fluid Diversity Programme.
-I was Chief Executive of the Royal Institute of British Architects and of Enterprise UK, Deputy Chief Executive of the Design Council and developed and sold two businesses.
+School of Art.
+My previous roles include Registrar of Consultant Lobbyists, Chief Executive of the Royal Institute of British Architects and of Enterprise UK, and Deputy Chief Executive of the Design Council.
+Earlier in my career, I developed and sold two businesses, experiences that continue to shape how I work with leaders today.

 "Compared to other coaches I’ve had, my sessions with Harry were more structured, more actionable and never felt like fluff talk.
 Harry helped me achieve my coaching goals, our re-org is well underway, and I’m also happier in my work."